-We sell prescription drugs directly through our pharmacy and outsourcing facility network.
-Revenue from our pharmacy services divisions includes: (i) the portion of the price the client pays directly to us, net of any volume-related or other discounts paid back to the client, (ii) the price paid to us by individuals, and (iii) customer copayments made directly to the pharmacy network.
+We sell prescription medications directly through our pharmacy, outsourcing facility and 3PL partner.
+Revenue from our pharmacy services includes: (i) the portion of the price the client pays directly to us, net of any volume-related or other discounts paid back to the client, (ii) the price paid to us by individuals, and (iii) customer copayments made directly to the pharmacy network.
 Sales taxes are not included in revenue.
 Following the core principles of ASC 606, we have identified the following: